6 min read

 The Weight I Still Carry

-I had a different post all ready to go this week, something deeper that’s been sitting on my chest for a while.
+I had a different post all ready to go this week, something deeper that I've been sitting with for a while.
 You’ll still get that, but first, this.
 Because I can’t not acknowledge what just happened.

-Yesterday morning, a rocket full of celebrities took a ride to the edge of space and floated for five minutes.
-Katy Perry held a daisy like she was posing for a perfume ad.
-And now they’re calling themselves astronauts.
+Yesterday morning, a rocket full of celebrities took a ride to the edge of space, floated for five minutes, and now they’re calling themselves astronauts.

 Astronauts.

-This stunt was nothing but performative progress, and I am so tired of spectacle being mistaken for significance.
+This stunt was nothing but performative bullshit, and I am so tired of things like this being framed as historic, especially for women.
 So, I think that the post I planned for today still fits.
 Actually, maybe it fits even better now.

-I lost 55 pounds.
-Again.
-And I’m proud of that.
+I lost 55 pounds...again, and I’m very proud of that.
 I’m clearer, more grounded, and more at peace than I’ve ever been.

 Maybe you've done that too.
-Maybe it wasn’t weight.
-Maybe it was leaving a toxic relationship.
-Setting a boundary.
-Getting sober.
-Starting over.
+Maybe it wasn’t about weight.
+Maybe it was walking away from a toxic relationship, setting a boundary, getting sober, or starting over.

-Whatever it was, you clawed your way out of something hard.
-And then, just when you thought It would finally get easier, the mental load showed up.
+Whatever it was, you clawed your way out, and just when you thought it would finally get easier, it actually got harder in some ways.

 Some days, I still catch myself checking angles in the mirror.
 Zooming in too close on photos (thought to be fair, I usually hate most of the pictures my husband takes of me – he catches me at weird angles and never tells me that my hair is a mess).